Sielinski/dice/README.md

 # dice
-Solutions for the coupon collector's problem, including a formula for calculating the expected value of the mode, which is rarely explored in other online solutions, which typically focus on the mean.
+Solutions for the coupon collector's problem, including a formula to calculate the expected value of the mode, which is rarely explored in other online solutions, which typically focus on the mean.

 The code is easily generalizable to collections of any size, but this implementation uses number of times that you'd need to roll a die to "collect" all six side.